-Connecticut Technical High School System's Digital Media course breakdown by grade.
+Connecticut Technical Education and Career System's Digital Media course breakdown by grade.
 Each student is required to complete four years of a Career Technical Education program.

 Digital Media Dept. Head: Ken Simon (860) 649-5396 x429 Ken.Simon@ct.gov

 Digital Media Instructor: Scott Hill (860) 649-5396 X394 Scott.W.Hill@ct.gov

 Watch episodes of HCTV News and other videos created by the students in our Digital Media shop.